Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 *But why?*<br />
 A `NetworkBehaviour`'s `Start` and `OnNetworkSpawn` methods are invoked based on the type of `NetworkObject` the `NetworkBehaviour` is associated with:
 - In-Scene Placed: Since the instantiation occurs via the scene loading mechanism(s), the `Start` method is invoked before `OnNetworkSpawn`.
-- Dynamically Spawned: Since `OnNetworkSpawn` is invoked immediately (i.e. within the same relative call-stack) after instantiation, the `Start` method is invoked after `OnNetworkSpawn`.
+- Dynamically Spawned: Since `OnNetworkSpawn` is invoked immediately (that is, within the same relative call-stack) after instantiation, the `Start` method is invoked after `OnNetworkSpawn`.

 _Typically, these are invoked at least 1 frame after the `NetworkObject` and associated `NetworkBehaviour` components are instantiated._